 Also of interest is that New Baltimore has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 24.06% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, New Baltimore is a great place for families with children to consider.
-First of all, many other families with children live here, making New Baltimore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, New Baltimore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+New Baltimore is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Baltimore’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, New Baltimore doesn't have a public transportation system that people use for their commute.

-The population of New Baltimore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.54% of adults in New Baltimore have a bachelor's degree or even advanced degree.
+The citizens of New Baltimore are very well educated compared to the average community in the nation: 35.54% of adults in New Baltimore have a bachelor's degree or even advanced degree.

 The per capita income in New Baltimore in 2022 was $32,753, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $131,012 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.